Arguel/ubuntu-nvim-config/README.md

 ---

+# Plugins requirements

+## coc.nvim

+Follow the instructions in the [official repository](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim)

+## vim-mundo

+Follow the instructions in the [official repository](https://github.com/simnalamburt/vim-mundo#requirements)

+---

 # Keyboard shortcuts

-I moved the keyboard shortcuts section to a separate file, because it's a lot of information, you can find it in [keyboard-shortcuts](keyboard-shortcuts)
+I moved the keyboard shortcuts section to a separate file, because it's a lot of information, you can find it in [keyboard-shortcuts](keyboard-shortcuts.md)

+---

+# Windows version

+The windows version is the old version of this configuration and [this is its repository](https://github.com/Arguel/windows-nvim-config), it keeps most of the keyboard shortcuts, so you can use that configuration without any problem

 ---